Skip to main content

 Pupil and student mobility

-Pupil mobility takes place mainly under the EU Erasmus+ Programme and, on a much smaller scale, as part of:
+Pupil mobility takes place mainly under the EU Erasmus+ Programme and, on a much smaller scale, in:

 • projects co-funded by the EU and the national budget;